imdone/webhook-trello/README.md

 TRELLO_TOKEN=""
 ```

+You'll also have to update config.json with values for your board.

 Then copy the base url of your glitch app. (e.g. https://imdone-webhook-trello.glitch.me/)

 Then create a webhook on [imdone.io](https://imdone.io) and paste it in.